Research Project Descriptions

 Title: FIB-Patterned Single Electron Transistors and Nanoporous Materials Development

-Graduate Students: P. Santosh K. Karre (ECE-MTU), Shwetha D. Bolagond (ECE-MTU)
+Graduate Students: P. Santosh K. Karre (ECE-MTU)

 Funding Source: DARPA MTO / ARL